How to Teach Your Kids the True Meaning of Labor Day

-These days, Labor Day is an excuse to gather family and friends together for one last summer barbecue or vacation before it's back to the hustle and bustle of another school year.
-However, the holiday, which dates back centuries, is about so much more than getting another day off work to sleep in and play (though, those are indeed perks!).
+These days, Labor Day is an excuse to gather family and friends together for one last summer barbecue or vacation before it’s back to the hustle and bustle of another school year.
+However, the holiday — which dates back centuries — is about so much more than getting an extra day off work to sleep in and play (though, those are indeed perks!).

 At its most basic, the holiday, which falls on the first Monday of September, is a celebration of the millions of workers who keep the United States (and Canada if you’re north of the border) running.
 But the more detailed history paints a picture of how difficult working conditions were during the Industrial Revolution and why, especially now, it’s vital to advocate for workers’ and union rights.
 Here, we’ve laid out an easy way to talk to kids about the important federal holiday.